-In addition to his exasperation on the pitch, he has been petulant off it, criticizing Iceland for having a “small mentality” before tossing the microphone of a Portuguese television reporter into a lake.
-Such behavior hardly eases the pressure on him.
+In addition to his exasperation on the pitch, he has been petulant off it, criticising Iceland for having a “small mentality” before tossing the microphone of a Portuguese television reporter into a lake.
+Such behaviour hardly eases the pressure on him.

 Then again, Ronaldo did score twice shortly after wandering past that lake, and he rarely goes three games without a goal.